 Find it: N.E.
 Martin Luther King, Jr. Blvd. & N.E.
 Shaver St.

-What began as a neighborhood mural project designed to train and employ promising young artists became something more — a tool to educate the African American community about its history and instill a sense of pride in their heritage.
+What began as a neighborhood mural project designed to train and employ promising young artists became something more — a tool to educate the Black community about its history and instill a sense of pride in their heritage.
 This Northeast Portland mural is a call to action, featuring a large portrait of Martin Luther King Jr. surrounded by other notable faces, including Nelson and Winnie Mandela, South African playwright Selaelo Maredi and Muslim leader Elijah Muhammad.

 The Musician’s Union